ngfgrant/tides/CONTRIBUTING.md

-# Contributing to Admiralty Tides API Wrapper
+# Contributing to Tides API Wrapper

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: